1.1 Definitions to apply in this agreement:

 10.1.2 it shall comply in all material respects with all applicable laws, bye-laws, regulations and codes of conduct (whether statutory or otherwise) of the United Kingdom and any other jurisdiction where the Products are to be used; and

-10.1.3 it has acquired and holds all necessary licences, permissions and consents required for the installation, carrying on of and use of the Products.
+10.1.3 it has acquired and holds all necessary licenses, permissions and consents required for the installation, carrying on of and use of the Products.

 10.2 The Customer shall procure that the End User likewise complies with the provisions of this clause 10.